RevenueCat/revenuecat-docs/docs_source/Integrations & Events/webhooks/event-flows.md

 ## Uncancellation Flow

-Uncancellations occur when a subscriber cancels their subscription and then resubscribes before the subscription’s expiration occurs.
-In this scenario, the subscriber never loses entitlements.
+Uncancellations occur when a customer cancels their subscription and then resubscribes before the subscription’s expiration occurs.
+In this scenario, the customer never loses entitlements.

 [block:image]
 {